oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 Introduction {#introduction}
 ============

-This specification describes different architectural patterns for implementing OAuth 2.0 in applications executing in a browser.
+This specification describes different architectural patterns for implementing OAuth 2.0 clients in applications executing in a browser.
 The specification outlines the security challenges for browser-based applications and analyzes how different patterns address these challenges.

 For native application developers using OAuth 2.0 and OpenID Connect, an IETF BCP (best current practice) was published that guides integration of these technologies.
-This document is formally known as {{RFC8252}} or BCP 212, but nicknamed "AppAuth" after the OpenID Foundation-sponsored set of libraries that assist developers in adopting these practices. {{RFC8252}} makes specific recommendations for how to securely implement OAuth in native applications, including incorporating additional OAuth extensions where needed.
+This document is formally known as RFC8252 or {{BCP212}}, but often referred to as "AppAuth" after the OpenID Foundation-sponsored set of libraries that assist developers in adopting these practices. {{RFC8252}} makes specific recommendations for how to securely implement OAuth clients in native applications, including incorporating additional OAuth extensions where needed.

-OAuth 2.0 for Browser-Based Apps addresses the similarities between implementing OAuth for native apps and browser-based apps, but also highlights how the security properties of browser-based applications are vastly different than those of native applications.
+This specification, OAuth 2.0 for Browser-Based Apps, addresses the similarities between implementing OAuth clients as native apps and browser-based apps, but also highlights how the security properties of browser-based applications are vastly different than those of native applications.
 This document is primarily focused on OAuth, except where OpenID Connect provides additional considerations.

 Many of these recommendations are derived from the OAuth 2.0 Security Best Current Practice
 {{oauth-security-topics}} and browser-based apps are expected to follow those recommendations